Classification of Carbohydrates in Chemistry

 Classification of Carbohydrates

-On the basis of a number of simple sugar units present per molecule, carbohydrates are divided into three major classes these are.
+Based on several simple sugar units present per molecule, carbohydrates are divided into three major classes these are.

 (I) Monosaccharides